- 1 Eye Disease And High Blood Pressure

 Sudden symptoms must be considered a medical emergency.
 It often implies that the blood pressure is very high.

-Causes of Eye Disease due to High Blood Pressure
+Causes of Eye Disease Due To High Blood Pressure

 Prolonged high blood pressure, or hypertension, is the main cause of eye disease occurring from it.

 High blood pressure is a chronic problem in which the force of the blood against the arteries gets too high.
 The force is due to the blood pumping out of the heart and into the arteries as well as the force created while the heart rests between heartbeats.
-When the blood moves through the body at a higher pressure, the tissue that makes up the arteries start to stretch and, eventually, become damaged.
+When the blood moves through the body at a higher pressure, the tissue that makes up the arteries start to stretch and, eventually, becomes damaged.
 This causes many problems with time.

 Hypertensive Retinopathy generally occurs after the blood pressure has been consistently high over a lengthy period.
 The blood pressure levels can be affected by: